 In addition to the above detailed investigative dossiers, you can access a summary document (with links to more detailed histories), written by local historian, Robin Kring.
 The historical background covers the 20 subjects that artist, Hans Joseph Geist, has brought to life on the “Historic Brighton at Founders Plaza.”
 Access the mural histories directly from the QR code provided beneath the mural description plaque, installed at the Founders Plaza site, located on the corner of South Main Street and East Bridge Street.

-Historical Background (BCAC On-line Version)
+Historical Backgrounds (BCAC On-line Versions)

 Public Art Project by the Brighton Cultural Arts Commission

-The mural is a public art project of the Brighton Cultural Arts Commission (BCAC), an art, culture, and humanities 501©(3) Corporation, and its Brighton Public Arts Committee.(BPAC).
+The mural is a public art project of the Brighton Cultural Arts Commission (BCAC), an art, culture, and humanities 501©(3) Corporation, and its Brighton Public Arts Committee (BPAC).
 The BCAC mission is "to provide support for the production, presentation, exhibition, advancement, and preservation of art, music, theatre, dance, language arts, zoology, botany, and natural history for the City of Brighton."

 The mural was made possible with funding from the Scientific and Cultural Facilities (SCFD) and Brighton Lodging Tax grants.

-Sleuthing the Historical Background of the Mural
+Sleuthing the Historical Background of the Murals

 Brighton, Colorado was founded by former railroad man, Daniel F. Carmichael, with the filing of the first land plat (south of Bridge St.) on Feb 16, 1881.
 The area was originally known as Hughes Station, a Denver Pacific Railway depot.
 Just 21 months after Carmichael’s filing, Dewey W. Strong, a Ft.
 Lupton farmer, filed some of the first plats north of Bridge St. on Nov.
 10, 1882.
 The town was incorporated on Jul.
 6, 1887.
 The properties of the two founders converged on this site, now known as “Founders Plaza,” and which once housed Carmichael’s grand Opera House (built 1888).
 Carmichael’s dream of a town “that would be a credit to the splendid valley of the Platte” and Strong’s community promotion culminated in Brighton becoming known as the “Garden Spot of Northern Colorado.”
 Brighton’s fertile crops and factory center once made it the largest shipping point of vegetables in Colorado and home of the showcase factory of the Great Western Sugar Co.
 As the Adams County seat and home of ideal community spirit and diverse culture, Brighton’s eclectic agricultural area continues to shine as a gem of the “Historic Splendid Valley.”